 The weekly Jenkins releases deliver bug fixes and new features rapidly to users and plugin developers who need them.
-But for more conservative users, it’s preferable to stick to a release line which changes less often and only receives important bug fixes, even if such a release line lags behind in terms of features.
+But for more conservative users, it’s preferable to stick to a release line which changes less often and only receives important bug and security related fixes, even if such a release line lags behind in terms of features.
 Several companies maintain their own private branches off of Jenkins for stabilization and internal customizations.
 We encourage everybody to shift a part of the effort to this release line.

 This is called the Jenkins Long-Term Support release, or LTS.
 The concept is very similar to the LTS concepts in Ubuntu and our model is described below.

 Every 12 weeks, the community will pick one of the relatively recent releases by consensus and mark it as the baseline for the next "stable but older" release line.
 Let’s say this was version X. We’ll create a branch from X to produce stable but older patch releases of X.1, X.2, and X.3.
 Changes to this branch will be restricted to backported cherry-picked bug fixes from the trunk that are "battle-tested" — meaning those commits that have already been a part of a main line release for more than a week.
 There are 3 minor releases for a baseline published in four week cycles.
 A release candidate is published two weeks before a minor release.

 The following table demonstrates release dates within the 12 week cycle:

 There is a two week period for backporting followed by two weeks for testing the release candidate resulting in the release of X.1.
 Backporting and RC testing is repeated twice, producing X.2 and X.3.
 This concludes the cycle for a given baseline and the new one is started immediately based on the new baseline selected in week 10.

 The baseline release is typically between 0-3 weeks old when it is chosen, so X.1 LTS releases are published about 6-9 weeks after their baseline.

 See the event calendar for the specific LTS RC/release dates in the near future.